dssg/streetlights-crime/data/README.md

 This folder contains the datasets for this project

+The four files together are inputs into the "Step1" file in the code folder

 Three datasets for outages are provided: Alley Lights, Street Lights (One Out), and Street Lights (All Out)

 These are outputs of the "Step0" file in the code folder